ChrisVilches/Collection-Sync/docs/README.md

 // Data that only exists in Android devide is being pushed... android.sync(SyncOperation.Post, 1000);

-// PC now has data that previously only Android device had. pc.sync(SyncOperation.Fetch, 1000);
+// PC device now has data that previously only the Android device had. pc.sync(SyncOperation.Fetch, 1000);
 ```